 I started violin lessons and piano lessons at the age of 5.
-When I left home for college in 1983, I kept up with piano as a staff accompanist in the Music Department at Hope College, and as a jazz performer, mostly in a trio with a great bassist (my brother Francis) and a very fine jazz trumpet player named Kevin Watt, who now leads and performs with the Jazz Ambassadors, an ensemble of the United States Army Field Band.
+When I left home for college in 1983, I kept up with piano as a staff accompanist in the Music Department at Hope College, and as a jazz performer, mostly in a trio with a great bassist (my brother Francis) and a very fine jazz trumpet player named Kevin Watt, who now leads and performs with the Jazz Ambassadors, a professional ensemble of the United States Army Field Band.

 But at that time I gave up the violin entirely.